Updated Aug. 5, 2024

 Who's Greatest Hits LP

-Late in the month, a new compilation LP, Who's Greatest Hits, is released in the U.S. and Canada.
+On the 23rd, Billboard lists Who's Greatest Hits as a new LP release in the U.S. and Canada.
 It peaks at #94.

 May 1983